HemakanthNatkunaraja/Computer_Network_configuration/README.md

 2. Follow the instructions in the report to configure the network devices.
 3. Use the provided network diagram for reference.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - University IT Department for providing the project requirements.
-- Firebase and ESP32 documentation for technical references.